tmtsoftware/csw/RELEASING.md

 ### Release msocket

 1. Refer RELEASING.md of `msocket` repo.
+2. Refer RELEASING.md of `embedded-keycloak` repo
+3. Refer RELEASING.md of `sbt-docs` repo.
-2. Use the tagged version in csw repo.
+2. Use the tagged version of above repos in csw repo.

 ### csw